RosettaCommons/demos/tutorials/Tutorial_X_Protein-Protein-Docking/Protein-Protein-Docking.md

 #Protein-Protein-Docking

-This tutorial will introduce you the main steps required to predict how two proteins interact.
+This tutorial will introduce you the main steps required for predicting how two proteins interact.

 ######Input files
 * COL_D.pdb